ycldingo/IBMQ/2020_QiskitGlobalSummerSchool/README.md

 # Content
 ### Day 1: Introduction to Quantum Computing
-1. From bits to qubits
+1. From bits to qubits:
 - Dirac notation
 - measurements
 - Bloch sphere